 DDX5 (DEAD-Box Helicase 5) is a Protein Coding gene.
-Among its related pathways are mRNA Splicing - Major Pathway and Translational Control.
+Diseases associated with DDX5 include Lung Cancer and Cartilage-Hair Hypoplasia.
+Among its related pathways are Proteoglycans in cancer and Transcriptional misregulation in cancer.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and enzyme binding.
 An important paralog of this gene is DDX17.